andrewharmellaw/org-struct-and-cult-meetup-code-of-conduct/README.md

 this CoC throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

+This CoC applies during the entire duration of the conference (not just during formal sessions or conference-specific locations).

 We do not tolerate harassment of participants in any form.
 Harassment includes offensive verbal comments related to disability, gender, gender identity and expression, age, sexual orientation, physical appearance, body size, race,